Sitting shiva by our lake

 he'd charisma, gin and IT

-with a splash of lemon pine
+with a twist of lime and pine

 blarney with no bullshit